 The everyday and the extraordinary in one

-What is common and yet rare?
-What is well known, but yet a surprise?
-What is affordably priced sometimes and sometimes very pricey?
-If you answered quartz to all these questions you would be right (but naturally you looked at the title and knew).
 Quartz is one of the most common minerals on earth.
-Many of quartz’s gems are common for gemstones but, some varieties are very rare.
-Some are Plain Jane like rock quartz, others are exotic like Drusy Quartz.
-Some quartz material is a dollar per pound others are $1,000 per carat.
+Many quartz varieties are cut into gemstones, but some varieties are very rare.
+Some are ordinary like rock quartz, others are exotic like Drusy Quartz.
+Some quartz material is a dollar per pound while others are $1,000+ per carat.
 Quartz is a gemstone with surprising variety.

 Crystal Name Color